LawleyFall2017/230-fall2017/weekly_materials/week9/js4-functions.md

 ```

 ## Function *Expressions*
-In JavaScript functions are *first-class* values - they are objects actually.
+In JavaScript, functions are *first-class* values - they are actually objects.
 This means that like any other JavaScript type (e.g. numbers or strings) they can be referenced by a variable, passed as an argument to a function, and returned as a value by a function.

 ```html